 I mean, it's a simple supply and demand issue.

-You produce more, you have greater supply, demand, let's say remains constant.
+You produce more, you have greater supply.

-When are we going to Anwar?
-'Cause now that the president's opened that up for exploration.
+Because now that the president's opened that up for exploration.

-Well, and not even exploration.
+Well, not even exploration.

-They opened it up to extract, because we know it's there.
+They opened it up to extract because we know it's there.

 And a judge stopped it.

-A crazy another judge.
+A crazy judge.

-I was with him, the executive order, which will open up permitting for pipelines and various terminals and so forth everywhere.
+But I want to add, you know, the president unveiled two weeks ago in Texas, I was with him, the executive order, which will open up permitting for pipelines and various terminals and so forth everywhere.

 And here's why that's key.